yzjedu/cs151-pa2-Ms-Gigi/initial_design.md

 # Initial Design Document

 ## Algorithm for the Game of Sticks
+notes: use 1 and tab for indenting and lists, game loop instructions can be one line(first 4 points)
 1. Initialize Variables:
 - Set total_sticks to 0
 - Set player1_losses to 0